Hibiscus syriacus is a very ornamental summer shrub.

 Summer is when it is at its best, with new flowers opening up every two or three days to replace those that die off.

 This plant hybridizes very easily with pollen from many plants in the mallow family.
+Cross-fertilization is often successful.
 Seeds bear flowers that are often different from those of the mother plant.
 The upside of this is that there are hundreds of colors and shapes for blooms to choose from!

 Its blooming is very generous, in that it is both opulent and constantly renews itself from July to October and even November if the weather stays mild.